 We are glad that you are visiting our website and thank you for your interest in our company and our products.

-We, the INTILION GmbH (hereinafter termed as “INTILION”) take the protection of your personal data and your privacy very seriously and strictly adhere to the rules of the data protection laws.
+We at INTILION GmbH ( in the following referred to as “INTILION”) take the protection of your personal data and your privacy very seriously and comply strictly with the rules of data protection laws.

-The following privacy notices give you information about how INTILION handles information, which is collected during your visit to our internet site or beyond it.
+The following data protection information gives you information on how INTILION handles information that is collected during your visit to our website or beyond.

 Phone: +49 (0) 375 270 550 0